 Q: How do I find a practitioner in my area?

-A: Please use the NCCAOM Find A Practitioner Directory under the Find a Practitioner box in the Home Page.
-Listing by NCCAOM Diplomates is optional.
+A: Please use the NCCAOM® Find a Practitioner Directory under the Find a Practitioner box on the NCCAOM website Home Page.
+The search automatically defaults to a 25 mile radius of the zip code entered.
+Did you know that a Diplomate of Oriental Medicine (NCCAOM)® is trained to in both Acupuncture and Chinese Herbology?
 Please visit the Consumer section for additional information on each of the four certification programs.
 NCCAOM does not make recommendations as it is up to the consumer to make contact before deciding on a practitioner of choice.

 Q: I’m interested in becoming a Practitioner.
 How do I get started?

-Individuals who have been educated outside the United States must have attended an academic institution that is approved by a foreign government’s Ministry of Education, Ministry of Health, or equivalent foreign government agency.
-Or, an academic institution approved by a foreign private accreditation agency that has an accreditation process and standards substantially equivalent to that of ACAOM, and that is recognized for that purpose by the appropriate government entity in that foreign country.
-All individuals internationally educated must first apply for a foreign credential review from either the American Association of Collegiate Registrars and Admissions Officers (AACRAO) www.aacrao.org or World Education Services (WES) www.wes.org/required.
+Individuals who have been educated outside the United States must have attended: 1) an academic institution that is approved by a foreign government’s Ministry of Education, Ministry of Health, or equivalent foreign government agency.
+Or, 2) an academic institution approved by a foreign private accreditation agency that has an accreditation process and standards substantially equivalent to that of ACAOM, and that is recognized for that purpose by the appropriate government entity in that foreign country.
+Or, 3) an academic institution approved by an acupuncture and/or Oriental medicine (AOM) professional society, association or organization that sets AOM education standards which are comparable to that of ACAOM, is recognized for that purpose, and has an enforcement arm to ensure standards are met and maintained.
+All individuals internationally educated must first apply for a foreign credential review from either the American Association of Collegiate Registrars and Admissions Officers (AACRAO) http://ies.aacrao.org/ or World Education Services (WES) www.wes.org/required.